ProwlEngine/Prowl/Prowl.Editor/Profiling/PROFILING_MODEL.md

 ```

 `BeginFrame`/`EndFrame` are the only two calls you must bracket every frame with. `BeginView`/
-`EndView` are optional per-view scopes (call once per named view you want CPU timing and object
+`EndView` are optional per-view scopes (call once per named view you want object counts attributed
-counts attributed to, e.g. `"Game"`, `"Scene"`).
-Everything below view level (`BeginPass`,
+to, e.g. `"Game"`, `"Scene"`).
+Everything below view level (`BeginPass`, `RecordDraw`,
-`RecordDraw`, `RecordPipelineSwitch`, ...) is Graphite calling into the profiler through
+`RecordPipelineSwitch`, ...) is Graphite calling into the profiler through `IProfiler` as it walks
-`IProfiler` as it walks the render graph - you don't call those.
+the render graph - you don't call those.

 ### Stop / pause